#Insecure Sorority Scandal: Non-AKA Amanda Seales Speaks On Her Pink N’ Green Portrayal Of Tiffany, Issa Rae Responds

 Lord.

-So far, stylist Shiona Turini who is “Insecure’s” official costume designer has yet to speak on the “scandal.”
+So far, stylist Shiona Turini who is “Insecure’s” official costume designer has yet to speak on the “scandal” but she’s speaking on the “costumes” on the show.

+She also dished to Harper’s BAZAAR about her decision to dress Tiffany like a “die-hard AKA.”

+“Tiffany’s character has always been a die-hard AKA, so I pitched to Melina that a woman like Tiffany would be living to floss on everyone at a reunion.
+She would go above and beyond with her looks in a pink and green theme, and we decided to do that for the entire episode.
+Who knew Gucci thrived in this area?!
+We found Tiffany’s dress on The RealReal, and it felt so authentic.
+I could picture Tiffany searching The RealReal while online shopping for her looks, and how excited she would feel when she found that dress.”

-Issa Rae however is trolling via Twitter.
+As for Issa Rae, she’s trolling via Twitter.

 When an AKA member asked the HBO show to not “disrespectfully” put Amanda in the sorority’s attire…